amoriartyCH/games-api/README.md

         }]
 }

+Included at the base directory of this repo is a text document "Sample data to fill database".
+This document contains 5 JSON bodies, each of which is a full game which follows the example JSON structure above.

 # The following endpoints exist:

 (POST) http://localhost:8080/games - allows you to submit a game in the form of JSON (as seen above)